-Over short periods of time and for relatively small budgets (compared to building development or major infrastructural works), urban landscapes can dramatically change the character of a neighborhood and provide an immediate emotional, physical, and visual impact on the people who use them-completely transforming the perception of a place, and as a result, transforming the place itself.
+Over short periods of time and for relatively small budgets (compared to building development or major infrastructural works), urban landscapes can dramatically change the character of a neighborhood and provide an immediate emotional,

 These agents for change breathe new life into dying city centers, reclaim toxic resource landscapes, adapt to and accommodate shifting populations, and provide the framework to guide the growth of the city.
 They can forge an identity for a new development or an old neighborhood in need of regeneration, they can stand as beacons of positive change to a suffering area of a city, they can create a destination within a neighborhood to attract visitors and residents, and they can serve as visible signals of transformation for potential investors and existing residents.